 2. Pick a good spot for your router

 Devices connected to your router via wi-fi are likely to experience slower speeds, particularly if they're far away from the router.
-So the location of your router, especially in relation to where you want the wi-fi to extend to, is an important factor.
+So the location of your router, especially in relation to where you want the wi-fi to extend, is an important factor.

 If your router is set up in your living room but you have a home office upstairs, the distance and objects between your living room and your office may be too great for the router to overcome.
 If you can set up your router in or closer to the room that requires the best wi-fi speed and coverage, it will likely make a huge difference.

 Furniture, walls, ceilings, and materials such as concrete, metal and plaster can also weaken your wi-fi signal.
-In addition, devices like microwaves and cordless phones can act as obstacles to your coverage.
+In addition, devices such as microwaves and cordless phones can act as obstacles to your coverage.

 While you might be tempted to tuck a router in a corner out of sight, bear in mind the potential effect on coverage and speed if the signal is restricted.
-Tighter and more confined spaces such as the foyer and staircase, which are surrounded more closely by walls, can see weaker coverage when compared to more open and spaced out rooms.
+Tighter and more confined spaces, such hallways or a staircase, which are surrounded more closely by walls, can see weaker coverage when compared to more open and spaced-out rooms.

 3. Check how many devices are connecting at once